Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 commercial health plan (whether such creation or operation is direct or through a Provider affiliate).
 ## 9.3.2
-Notwithstanding the termination provisions of Article Vill, and without limiting any ae rights as set forth elsewhere in this Agreement, | shall have the right to terminate this Agreement by giving at least sixty (60) days written notice to Provider | iT determines, that as a result of any of the transactions listed in subsection 9.3.1, Provider cannot satisfactorily perform the obligations hereunder, or cannot comply with one or more of the terms and conditions of this Agreement, including but not limited to the confidentiality provisions herein; oii” elects in its reasonable business discretion not to do business with Provider, the successor entity or new management company, as a result of one or more of the events as set forth in subsection
+Notwithstanding the termination provisions of Article VIII, and without limiting any rights as set forth elsewhere in this Agreement, | shall have the right to terminate this Agreement by giving at least sixty (60) days written notice to Provider se determines, that as a result of any of the transactions listed in subsection 9.3.1, Provider cannot satisfactorily perform the obligations hereunder, or cannot comply with one or more of the terms and conditions of this Agreement, including but not limited to the confidentiality provisions herein; iii” elects in its reasonable business discretion not to do business with Provider, the successor entity or new management company, as a result of one or more of the events as set forth in subsection
 ## 9.3.1